whythawk/whyqd/README.md

 complex messy sources, ensuring the integrity of the source data, and producing a complete audit trail from data imported to our database, back to source.
 You can see the product of that at [Sqwyre.com](https://sqwyre.com).

-That said, the first ideas for how a more general approach would work was during extensive data wrangling workshops to national government open data initiatives.
-These projects often fail to deliver data publication when government data owners give up because they can't get their (messy) data to validate against FrictionlessData prior to official release approval.

 [Frictionlessdata.io](https://frictionlessdata.io/) is intended as a containerised validation schema for CSV files. **whyqd** uses their *table schema* as a starting-point, but our objectives